shtabesh02/shtabesh02/README.md

-- 👋 Hi, I’m Shir Hussain Tabesh.
+- 👋 Hi, I’m Shir Hussain Tabesh, a Software Engineer.
 - 👀 I’m interested in Java, Python, JavaScript, Data Science and mathemtics.
-- 🌱 I’m currently learning Data Science.
+- 🌱 I’m learning new things everyday!
 - 💞️ I’m looking to collaborate on Java, Python, JavaScript and Data Science projects.
 - 📫 How to reach me: shirhussain1@gmail.com.